MITLibraries/QuickSubmit/README.md

 }
 ```

+### DSpace Cleanup tasks

+The `callback_uri` should be removed from the DSpace record metadata after the
+record live.
+This does not have to be removed immediately, but there is no value
+in retaining the `callback_uri` as part of our permanent record as it was only
+necessary to allow QuickSubmit and DSpace to communicate.

+## Developing this Application

-## Testing with FakeS3
+### Testing with FakeS3

 To prevent using a real S3 service in testing (and development if
 you prefer), you can use the provided rake tasks `rake fakes3:start`
 and `rake fakes3:stop` to spin up a fake of the service.

-## Minimum Environment Variables for development
+### Minimum Environment Variables for development

 You can copy these into a .env file and use `heroku local` (included with the
    [Heroku Toolbelt](https://toolbelt.heroku.com)) to launch the application.